Progressive Pilgrimage

 Most of the time, yes, especially for larger purchases.
 For smaller purchases, some retailers will only accept cash.
 Also, if you plan to negotiate on the price, you’ll often get a better price when paying cash.
 ATMs are widely available, so you can also use your debit card to withdraw cash at an ATM.

-You should notify your bank or card issuer before you travel so they do not freeze your card.
+You should notify your bank or card issuer before you travel to ensure it’s not flagged for fraud.

 Many card issuers and banks charge international transaction fees.
 We recommend looking around for a card that does not have these fees and that does not charge an annual fee.
 These cards, generally, have the chip mentioned above.
 Foreign transaction fees are small, but can add up over the course of your pilgrimage.